Manage Your Business

 For cost-effective marketing, tap into LinkedIn

-Showcase expertise, connect to clients and establish an influencer presense
+Showcase expertise, connect to clients, and establish an influencer presence.

 The following article is part of the Small Business Ad Academy, a series that offers timely advice on marketing and social media for small businesses, presented by Chase Ink.

 As the world's largest professional network, with more than 400 million members worldwide, LinkedIn is an increasingly powerful tool for small business owners eager to raise their profile.
 That's because, as a community of professionals, the social platform's users are already pre-disposed to business-oriented messaging.
 This makes it a powerful vehicle for companies seeking to establish their expertise with key, targeted audiences.

 Jennifer Grazel, Managing Director, Head of US Brand and Marketing at RBC Capital Markets, says that 25 million business owners are active on the platform.
 More than half say their primary purpose in using the platform is to engage current and prospective partners, suppliers and customers.